 This is one of the best books written by an Indian author that I ever read.
 The book educates the readers about the much-needed topics that are ignored by most financial websites, books, and media.

-The Value Investing and behavioral finance book is well structured and contains 12 chapters.
-Few of the best ones are- Understanding behavioral traits, Behavioural obstacles to value investing, Contrarian investing, Public sector units, Sector investing, Initial public offerings, Index investing & Bubble trap.
-I particularly enjoyed reading the chapters on Contrarian investing, IPOs and bubble trap.
+The Value Investing and behavioural finance book is well structured and contains 12 chapters.
+A few of the best ones are- Understanding behavioural traits, Behavioural obstacles to value investing, Contrarian investing, Public sector units, Sector investing, Initial public offerings, Index investing & Bubble trap.
+I particularly enjoyed reading the chapters on Contrarian investing, IPOs and bubble traps.

 If you want to get a good insight into value investing in the Indian stock market, then this book is a must-read.
 You can read the complete book review of Value Investing and behavioral finance book here.

 5. The Little Book of Value Investing by Christopher H. Browne

 Once you have read the lengthy 600-pages of The Intelligent Investor, this book might seem tiny with similar powerful concepts.

 In the book, Christopher Browne uses the analogy of supermarket shopping to explain the concept of buying stocks.
 At a supermarket, both glamorous and cheap products (on sale) are available.
 It totally depends on the buyer behaviour whether he’ll buy a well packaged expensive product or will choose an undervalued product on sale.
 Only the value investors take the effort to dive into the market and look for items on discount.

 There are a number of valuable investing concepts in this book like diversification of stocks, creating a margin of safety, preferring value over growth, shareholding, insider’s buying or selling pattern etc that can help you learn a lot of value investing strategies.